AndyShiue/Ende-readme/README.md

    Functions that aren't inside a `class` are always constants, but there's a difference between `const fn`s and normal functions.
    `const fn`s are functions that could be run at compile time (also at runtime).
    The return value of a `const fn` is a constant if and only if all of its arguments are constants in that invocation.
-   The operations you can do in a `const fn` is more limited.
+   The operations you can do in a `const fn` are more limited.
    You can only:

    1. declare a variable with `const`.